 Don't be ashamed to ask for help.
 Whether it’s volunteer help from your family (my wonderful family is pictured above) getting the sweet corn planted or its professional help from a therapist getting your mind in check - don’t hesitate to ask for it.
 There is no shame in saying you need a second pair of hands to carry the load or help you sort through your emotions.
 On our farm I do much of the work myself, calling on my partner for mechanical and engineering help as needed.
 There are still small tasks that pile sky-high come June and I’m happy to have some extra hands at the ready if I need them.
 I know many women become first-generation farmers having left a life that was painful or hard to forget.
 Those demons don’t deserve a place at your harvest table, but they do deserve to be fully understood and released from your care so they don’t continue to haunt you.
 Lean on others.
 Remember, people generally like to be needed.

 Find community.
 Thanks to social media there are countless opportunities to bring other female farmers in your area together for Q and As, meet-ups, and workshops.
 Seek out other women in your area who are doing this crazy thing we call farming or start your own group if there isn’t one.
-We need our tribes to thrive.
+We need our tribes in order to thrive.

 I hope you found this post on self-care for the female farmer helpful.
 These are habits I’ve incorporated over the last few years and I still am finding more that bring me peace.
 Do you have any self-care suggestions for the female farmer?
 Comment below and chime in!
 I would love to hear from you and what you’ve used to bring more goodness into your farming life.